ilyausorov/SwiftBridgeParty/README.md

 3. [InputBarAccessoryView]( https://github.com/nathantannar4/InputBarAccessoryView ) (known issue with input text color becoming white if you have iOS system level dark mode on -- use with dark mode off)
 4. [CameraBackground]( https://github.com/yonat/CameraBackground ) (won't work if running on simulator)

+You need:
+1. XCode (preferably 11),
+2. CocoaPods,
+3. npm or yarn

 To run the app:

-You need: XCode (preferably 11), CocoaPods, npm / yarn

 1. clone the repo to your machine,
 2. install node_modules
 3. cd into the ios directory, rm -rf Pods, rm Podfile.lock and then run pod install (requires CocoaPods; note: this is on purpose)